1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“It may be appropriate to give some examples of the
-methods whereby Vil’yams’ supporters attempted, in 1935—
-1937, to force nationwide acceptance of the grassland system,
-although it was never subjected to experimental tests before
-or after its adoption”
-(Medvedev and Lerner, p.
-87)

 “In 1937 the grassland system reached the level of a state prob¬
 lem, and the first draft of a law to adopt it throughout the